Pinellas Trail: Future

-As of June 2022, the Pinellas Trail Loop will extend to 75 mi in length.
+As of August 2025, the Pinellas Trail Loop will extend to 75 mi in length.
 As of April 2023, 63 mi of the 75 mi of the Pinellas Trail Loop (including the Pinellas Trail itself and connecting trails) circling Pinellas County are complete.
+The connecting trails that will be part of the completed loop include the Duke Energy Trail and the St Petersburg North Bay Trail.

 Hazards

-Unlike most rail-trails that traverse rural countrysides, the Pinellas Trail travels through several urban areas.
+The Pinellas Trail travels through several urban areas, different from most rail-trails that traverse rural countryside or forests.

 When traveling through some of the neighborhoods in sections of St. Petersburg and Tarpon Springs, trail users are encouraged to be cautious.
 In Clearwater, the same warning applies; trail users may have the right-of-way in areas with minimal vehicular traffic, but they do not when the trail crosses a major artery such as State Road 60.